 Pamplona: Running of the Bulls

-When are Los Sanfermines?
+When and Where are Los Sanfermines?

 Los Sanfermines Traditions